SahirRasheed/Netflix-Data-Analysis---Power-BI/README.md

 ---

 ## 💡 Why This Project?
-This is my first GitHub project as I continue working on and sharing Power BI projects to enhance and showcase my skills.
+This is my first GitHub project as I continue working on and sharing my projects to enhance and showcase my skills.

 ---